Research Knowledge Base

 - I am doing service considered to be ordinary institutional activities nationally, so I don't have time for teaching or service to UW-Madison anymore.

 This level of national service should be included in annual progress reports so it can be reviewed by the Dean’s Office and properly acknowledged for its impact on the university mission.
 Teaching, as well as other faculty responsibilities, may be adjustable on a short-term basis with dean approval.
-However, longer-term commitments that prevent a faculty member from their normal teaching, research and service must be addressed through formal reassignment of duties.
+However, longer-term commitments that prevent a faculty member from carrying out their normal teaching, research and service must be addressed through formal reassignment of duties.

 - Do I need to report time spent reviewing federal grants for a study section?